A Usage-Aware Sequent Calculus for Differential Dynamic Logic: Introduction

 \section{Introduction}

-Hybrid systems verification establishes crucial correctness properties of cyber-physical systems models.
-Programmers who verify such properties may write a program that describes the physical behavior of their system.
-Then, they attempt to show that the desired postconditions hold after running the program under a certain set of assumptions by dissecting the model into a series of smaller proof obligations until elementary facts are reached.
-To ensure fidelity, the programmer must be cautious that they are realistically capturing all behavior of the hybrid system.
-The results are only useful if the models adequately capture the physical dynamics of the system~\cite{DBLP:journals/fmsd/MitschP16,selvaraj2022}.
-However, most cyber-physical systems models aspire to model reality which makes them inherently difficult to write and analyze.
-They combine descriptions of control algorithms with descriptions of the physical dynamics of that application, which can be represented as a system of differential equations and evolution domain constraints on which the dynamics is applicable.
-While uncertainty about the fidelity of the control model can be overcome by verified compilation~\cite{DBLP:conf/pldi/BohrerTMMP18}, the physics model involves assumptions that need a combination of offline and online verification at runtime~\cite{DBLP:journals/fmsd/MitschP16}.
+Hybrid systems verification establishes correctness properties of safety-critical cyber-physical systems models like collision avoidance for aircraft~\cite{squires18}, autonomous vehicles~\cite{pek20}, and trains~\cite{platzer09}.
+Programmers who verify such properties first write a model that describes the physical behavior of their system.
+Then, they attempt to show that the desired properties hold after running the program under a certain set of assumptions.
+To build a proof, a programmer may apply a series of rules to dissect the model into a series of smaller proof obligations until elementary facts are reached.

+However, the results proven are only useful if the models adequately capture the physical dynamics of the system~\cite{DBLP:journals/fmsd/MitschP16,selvaraj2022}.
+As most cyber-physical systems models aspire to replicate realistic behavior, they are inherently difficult to write and analyze, combining descriptions of control algorithms with descriptions of the physical dynamics of a given application~\cite{alur2015,lee2015introduction, Platzer10, Platzer18}.
+Modeling languages like differential dynamic logic (\dL)~\cite{DBLP:journals/jar/Platzer08,DBLP:journals/jar/Platzer17} represent control algorithms by a discrete program and physical dynamics by a system of differential equations and evolution domain constraints on which the dynamics apply.
+While uncertainty about the fidelity of the control model can be overcome by verified compilation~\cite{DBLP:conf/pldi/BohrerTMMP18}, the physics model requires a combination of offline and online verification at runtime~\cite{DBLP:journals/fmsd/MitschP16}.
-Prior work on vacuity detection~\cite{Dokhanchi2017,Kupferman2003} identifies vacuous components of a model as potential bugs.
-Yet, cyber-physical systems models are often prone to over-specification~\cite{selvaraj2022}, which is not detected by these techniques.
-As a remedy, techniques like mutation testing can find bugs in cyber-physical systems models~\cite{10132190}, but these techniques are limited to finding a single bug whereas multiple (interconnected) bugs may arise.
-Additionally, the complexity of conducting correctness proofs is inherently linked to proofs of real arithmetic statements, which is doubly-exponential in the number of variables~\cite{davenport88}.
-This makes verification challenging and combinatorial exploration of proof alternatives infeasible~\cite{grebing2020usability}.

-This paper starts from the observation that the careful inspection of proofs of hybrid system correctness properties provides key insights about the fidelity of the models~\cite{Platzer18}.
-For example, a proof of safety about the effects of a hybrid systems controller is vacuous if safety already follows directly from the evolution domain constraints of its differential equations, which, after all, are \emph{assumptions} about the physics, not conclusions about the safety of the control actions.
-This phenomenon only gets more subtle, and the corresponding analysis of the proof more difficult, when a mix of assumptions about parameters, initial states, and evolution domain constraints is responsible for the proof of the safety property.